 Hotdog Water Art: The Artist

-Kennedy’s love for creating art began in his early childhood, where his school teachers would often find more doodles on his classwork than answers and equations.
+Kennedy’s love for creating art began in his early childhood, where he would often doodle on classwork or blank pieces of printer paper.
 At the age of 14, Tsista created his first woodland-style piece.
-From that moment on, Tsista Kennedy worked exclusively in this style of art; developing a variation of the style over the years that was unique to himself.
+Since then, he has continued developing a variation of the style unique to himself.